 At the risk of pulling a Captain Obvious, you'll first have to get a prescription from your dermatologist.
 It's extremely important only to take this medication under the direct guidance of a dermatologist, as it can have some serious side effects (more on that below).

 Zeichner also suggests talking to your dermatologist about combining oral doxy with a product that contains benzoyl peroxide, a topical ingredient that also has antibacterial activity against p.acnes—this can help limit the development of bacterial resistance, he adds.
 And to that point, keep in mind that this isn't going to be a long-term treatment.
 While you do need to be on it for several weeks to see effects, "it should be limited to three or four months of use, and discontinued as soon as possible," cautions Zeichner.
 This is the general rule of thumb for any oral antibiotic being used as an acne treatment, again, in order to minimize the likelihood of bacterial resistance.
 Once you're off of it, topical treatments should be enough to maintain the results achieved.
-If not, your dermatologist will likely suggest an alternative oral drug, such as a hormonal therapy or a heavy-duty medication called isotretinoin, Zeichner says.
+If not, your dermatologist will likely suggest an alternative oral drug, such as hormonal therapy or a heavy-duty medication called isotretinoin, Zeichner says.

 Potential Side Effects

-We mentioned heartburn, and that is in fact one of the biggest potential side effects.
+We mentioned heartburn, and that is one of the biggest potential side effects.
 "Doxycycline can cause inflammation of the esophagus and in severe cases even lead to ulcers," says Zeichner.
 Nausea and vomiting are also possible side effects, as is increased sun sensitivity, so be extra diligent about your sun protection practices, advises Carqueville.
 Still, it's worth noting that even though a study published in the Journal of the American Academy of Dermatology found both doxycycline and minocycline to be effective acne treatments, the side effect profile is theoretically safer and more tolerable with doxy, according to Carqueville.
-(She adds that while there tend to be less GI symptoms that come with minocycline, it may be associated with rare hypersensitivity reactions and ringing in the ears, which aren't side effects of doxycycline.)
+(She adds that while there tend to be fewer GI symptoms that come with minocycline, it may be associated with rare hypersensitivity reactions and ringing in the ears, which aren't side effects of doxycycline.)
 In other words, while this may sound like a long list of potentially unpleasant side effects, at the end of the day, doxycycline is still considered to be a top-notch safe and effective oral antibiotic for acne.